Gallery

 ‘Sound Shell’, suggests a musical instrument that evolved from life and it’s unfurling magic.
 If it could make noise, it would be an ancient echoing roar, found deep within remains of a forest floor.

-‘Sound Shell’
+‘Sound Shell’ (Sold)

 Like a prow of a ship.
 Forward in motion, robust chest, finely sanded finish and an open air of a hollow in the head.